bazelbuild/bazel/site/docs/guide.md

 #### Sandboxed execution

+NOTE: Sandboxing is enabled by default for local execution.

-Bazel uses sandboxes to guarantee that actions run hermetically<sup>1</sup> and correctly.
-Bazel runs _Spawns_ (loosely speaking: actions) in sandboxes that only contain the minimal set of files the tool requires to do its job.
+Bazel can use sandboxes to guarantee that actions run hermetically<sup>1</sup>
+and correctly.
+Bazel runs _spawns_ (loosely speaking: actions) in sandboxes that only contain the minimal set of files the tool requires to do its job.
 Currently sandboxing works on Linux 3.12 or newer with the `CONFIG_USER_NS` option enabled, and also on macOS 10.11 or newer.